Kopixx/Project-1/README.md

 # Question : "What are the main influences on Property Prices in Melbourne?"

-The project was directed to providing both seller and buyers, with an understanding of the key influences on property pricing, an indication of estimate pricing by location, a performance analysis of local real estate agents.
+The project was directed to providing both seller and buyers, with an understanding of the key influences on property pricing, an indication of estimate pricing by location, a performance analysis of local real estate agents, and insights in the property market and pricing addressing four demographic clusters.

+The project looks at the influences of the below variable  on pricing
+- Property Type (i.e., House, Townhouse and Unit/Appartment formats)
+- Land Size
+- Building Size
+- The Number of Rooms in a Property
+- The Number of Bedrooms in a Property
+- The Number of Parking Spot attached to a property
+- The Year that the Property was built
+- The Date on which a Property was sold or listed.

+The project address these influence via hypothesis testing, corelational relationships,